OMNIALowCode/omnia-cli/README.md

 **Index sheet**
 The import will use the first sheet as an index of the structure in the file.
-You will need to layout in the first sheet a mapping between sheets and the entities you want to import.
+You will need to layout, in the first sheet, a mapping between sheets and the entities you want to import.

 This configuration is a table where you define 3 columns: